 What is Babies Can’t Wait?

-Babies Can’t Wait (BCW) a statewide initiative that offers eligible families, throughout the state of Georgia, access to early intervention services for children (ages birth to three) who may be at risk for developmental delays or disabilities.
+Babies Can’t Wait (BCW) is a statewide initiative that offers eligible families, throughout the state of Georgia, access to early intervention services for children (ages birth to three) who may be at risk for developmental delays or disabilities.
 Please click here for more information about the BCW program.

 Is my child eligible for Babies Can’t Wait?